-The UC Davis Health System has employee organizations that have won the right to exclusively represent certain groups of employees, and also organizations which have indicated an interest in representing employees but do not have exclusive rights.
+The UC Davis Health has employee organizations that have won the right to exclusively represent certain groups of employees, and also organizations which have indicated an interest in representing employees but do not have exclusive rights.

 An employee organization that has been certified under the provisions of the Higher Education Employer-Employee Relations Act (HEERA) to represent a group of employees with similar job classifications is called an "exclusive representative."
 The university may address only that organization concerning matters of rights for those employees.
 These employees are covered by a bi-lateral agreement a labor contract negotiated between the university and the exclusive representative.
 The exclusive representatives at the university are: